 NOTE: If you have chronic neck pain or headaches, do see a doctor first.
 There are serious conditions that produce chronic or intermittent head and neck pain.
 For examples: migraines, artery blockages, arthritis, chiari malformation, craniocervical instability, hypertension, spinal infections, stenosis, etc. Such serious conditions should be ruled out before you do exercises on your own.

 Most people with FHP have sedentary commutes, jobs, and entertainment.
-That number has shot up in recent weeks due to shelter-in-place orders.
-Increasing any exercise (not just exercises for the head and neck) is likely to help with pain, stiffness, and fatigue.
+That number shot up during the Covid-19 pandemic shelter-in-place orders.
+While the telemedicine and work-from-home (WFH) movements have been great advances, they have also exacerbated FHP with remote meetings & suboptimal home office ergonomics.
+Getting up and doing any exercise (not just exercises for the head and neck) will help with pain, stiffness, and fatigue.
 Exercises specifically for FHP correction are cheap and easy to learn, but they are harder to make into long-term habits.

 Take breaks and stretch